 - Cold weather climates reduce skin sunlight exposure and cutaneous synthesis.

-- Dark skin and relatively increased melanin compete with 7-dehydrocholesterol ultraviolet-B (UVB) light absorption.
+- Dark skin and relatively increased melanin compete with 7-dehydrocholesterol ultraviolet-B light absorption.

 - Obesity can lead to increased adipose sequestration, which results in less calcidiol substrate available for activation.

-- In older individuals, vitamin D production decreases, and in general, the storage of vitamin D declines with age.
+- Vitamin D production decreases in older individuals, and the storage of vitamin D declines with age.

 Decreased Vitamin D Absorption